 Visual Cultures as World Forming

 How does the world form itself and what is the role of the visual in this formation?
 Most responses to these questions refer to the rise of what has been called globalization, thus highlighting the acceleration of exchanges, the proliferation of information and communication devices as well as the multiplication of globally circulated goods and images that characterize the world we live in.
 Visual Cultures as World Forming takes a different approach by focusing on the as yet under-examined modalities of world forming: the relations of bodies and their incestuous intersections.
 With these modalities, Jean-Paul Martinon and Adnan Madani expose not only how the contemporary imaginary is constructed but also the ways in which we are embodying it.
 The publication is made of two newly commissioned essays and a conversation.
-Forthcoming, Sternberg Press, Autumn 2018.
+Forthcoming, Sternberg Press, 2023.

 After “Rwanda” - Is writing about peace after the Rwandan Genocide self-defeating?
 Whether it is the intensity of the massacres; the popularity of the genocide; or the imaginary forms of cruelty, however one looks at it, everything in the Rwandan Genocide appears to defy once again the possibility of thinking peace anew.
 In order to address this problem, this book investigates the ethics of specific French and Rwandese philosophers in order to renew our understanding of peace today.
 Through this path-breaking investigation, peace no longer stands for an ideal in the future, but becomes a structure of inter-subjectivity that guarantees that the violence of language always prevails over any other form of violence.
 This book is the very first monograph in philosophy related to the events of 1994 in Rwanda.
 Rodopi, Summer 2013, 304pp.
 ISBN: 97890420377113 Download Introduction here Read a review of After “Rwanda” here